Exploring EIC Grants for your UK SME? Start here.

 The EIC is looking to back innovations with enormous potential, and benefits that extend across Europe (ideally globally).
 You must show the possibility of disrupting entire markets or even forging brand new ones designed to harness and disseminate your breakthrough.

-While a great deal of effort and investment is rightly rewarded to companies that can make incremental improvements to established technologies and processes, these projects are not suitable for the three EIC grant funding competitions.
+While a great deal of effort and investment is rightly rewarded to companies that can make incremental improvements to established technologies and processes, these projects are not suitable for the four EIC grant funding competitions.

 ✅ That is also commercially promising